Arizona’s Grand Circle

 Rental houseboats at Antelope Point Marina are supplied by ForeverHouseboats and they come in lengths from 50 to 75 feet.
 They’re easy to drive and the staff will make sure you are aware of all the safety features.

-The largest have six bedrooms, a hot tub, a full kitchen with two refrigerators and two bathrooms including one with an easily accessible walk-in shower.
+The largest has six bedrooms, a hot tub, a full kitchen with two refrigerators and two bathrooms including one with an easily accessible walk-in shower.
 For mobility-impaired people, a lift is available on some models to allow a wheelchair to get up to the top deck.

 If you don’t feel like cooking, you can rent the chef from Ja’ di’ tooh for a night.
 For my trip, he served up a torch-lit dinner on the beach consisting of crab legs with potatoes and sausage served without plates or utensils on paper tablecloths.
 No dishes to wash!
 You can eat everything with your hands and roll up the tablecloths when you’re done.